-Brilliant Earth is proud to introduce True Blue sapphires, our collection of sapphire rings, sapphire pendants and sapphire earrings sourced in accordance with fair trade and environmentally responsible principles.
-True Blue sapphire rings sparkle with an intensity all their own, and boast a pure lineage directly from our partner mines in Australia, Malawi, and Sri Lanka.
+Brilliant Earth is proud to offer ethically and responsibly sourced sapphires.
+Our collection of sapphire rings, sapphire pendants and sapphire earrings features sappphires sourced in accordance with fair trade and environmentally responsible principles, boasting a pure lineage directly from our partner mines in Australia, Malawi, and Sri Lanka.
 The sapphires are then paired with eco-friendly gold or platinum to create sapphire rings with the purest of origins.

-We invite you to select from a variety of sapphire rings, sapphire pendants or sapphire earrings.
 All of our sapphire rings and other fine jewelry pieces come with a Certificate of Origin to guarantee their ethical origin in accordance with fair trade principles.
 We partner with mines that consider strict environmental protection standards with regard to the health and safety of their workers.
 Learn more about our colored gemstone origins.

-The True Blue sapphire rings collection includes premium blue sapphire engagement rings, which offer an ethical and distinctive alternative to the traditional diamond to celebrate your commitment.
+Our premium blue sapphire engagement rings offer an ethical and distinctive alternative to the traditional diamond to celebrate your commitment.
 A sapphire engagement ring is a dazzling option to consider, offering great value at a larger size.
-To learn more about how to choose the perfect sapphire ring, visit our guide to sapphires.
+To learn more about how to choose the perfect sapphire ring, visit our sapphire education guide.
 For extra sparkle, consider adding Canadian diamond accents to your sapphire engagement ring.
-View our selection of ethically sourced sapphire rings.

 We are able to offer fine sapphires in a range of hues from our mining partners in Australia.
 The country's strict environmental regulations for mining include zero impact on water quality and restoration of all mined land back to original or better condition.
 The government requires miners to pay a deposit that is not returned until land is properly restored.
 Our mining partners meet these exacting standards and exceed them by farming the land during the year.
 Laws also limit the use of high-powered equipment like tunneling machines and mechanical diggers on sapphire mining claims.
 Australia has strict legislation on health and safety in the workplace that mines are required to follow.